SMcGregor199/ellision-gpt/tags.md

 # Tag Index

-A list of all thematic tags used in `ellison-excerpts.md` with frequency counts.
+A list of all thematic tags used in `ellison-excerpts.md`

 - `#1960s`
 - `#aesthetics`